-10 And as in the case of second order practical judgments, it is possible to believe various theoretical explanations of the world without formulating the explicit belief that everything has some prior cause.
-But the only way to make philosophical sense of one's investigations and explanations is to believe that the objects of those investigations and explanations can be explained by natural laws.
-11 See the "Ideal of Pure Reason" in the Critique of Pure Reason.
-For discussion, see Grier.
+As in the case of second-order practical judgments, it is possible to believe various theoretical explanations of the world without formulating the explicit belief that everything has a prior cause.
+But the only way to make philosophical sense of one's investigations and explanations and explanations can be explained by natural laws.